Yoshimura buckling: Folding pattern

+The Yoshimura folding pattern is composed of isosceles triangles that share a single edge at the base, forming repeated rhombuses, as seen in the Schwarz lantern crease pattern.
+Slightly different buckling patterns can occur based on manipulating the angles and dimensions of the individual triangles.
 The crease pattern for folding the Schwarz lantern from a flat piece of paper, a tessellation of the plane by isosceles triangles, has also been called the Yoshimura pattern based on the same work by Yoshimura.
 The Yoshimura creasing pattern is related to both the Kresling and Hexagonal folds, and can be framed as a special case of the Miura fold.
 Unlike the Miura fold which is rigidly deformable, both the Yoshimura and Kresling patterns require panel deformation to be folded to a compact state.